GreatSealUSA/1776Wake/www.1776Wake.com/War_All_Against_All/War_All_Against_All_1776Wake_webpage.md

 &nbsp;

 Peter Pomerantsev *book tour start* December 5, 2014 nonfiction book "Nothing is True and Everything is Possible".
-Politics & Prose Bookstore in Washington, D.C.
-United States of America.
+[Politics & Prose bookstore in Washington, D.C.](https://en.wikipedia.org/wiki/Politics_and_Prose) United States of America.
 Topic: Russia Kremlin Putin

 "Checklist of stuff they want to achieve"
  ✓ "Turn the EU to mush"